czirkoszoltan/cpp-training/block-1b-classes.md

     return concat;
 }

-// Boilerplate code, we have to create this by hand.
+// Boilerplate code, we have to create this manually.
 String& String::operator+=(String const &rhs) {
     *this = *this + rhs;
     return *this;